auzznn/auzznn/Reflections/reflection2.md

+**Assignment 2**

-**Designing a poster for this assignment was both challenging and rewarding.**
+Designing a poster for this assignment was both challenging and rewarding.
 1. I improved my drawing skills by considering color schemes, fonts and graphic elements.
 2. Moving the poster in the limited space required me to prioritize information.
 3. Using a graphic design program improved my skills, while research became essential when gathering content.